lisadevop/middleware-scripts-1/README.md

-iam a devops engineer with 6 figures
+iam a devops engineer with six figures